mottieraurelien/nano-alpine-linux/README.md

     - Start your server
     - Login using root
     - Install Git : `apk update && apk upgrade && apk add git`
-    - Get and write down the MAC address of your network controller : `ifconfig | grep HWaddr | cut -d" " -f11` (should look like `xx:xx:xx:xx:xx:xx`)
+    - Write down the MAC address of your network controller : `ifconfig | grep HWaddr | cut -d" " -f11` (should look like `xx:xx:xx:xx:xx:xx`)

 ## Router settings

-- Get into your router settings (usually web interface) (as far I'm concerned: `http://192.168.10.1/`)
+- Get into your router settings (usually web interface), as far I'm concerned: `http://192.168.10.1/`
 - Add the static DHCP bond based on the MAC address of the server's network controller:
-    - Assign IP address: input the private IP address you want the server to always use (as far I'm
+    - Assign IP address: input the private IP address you want the server to always use (as far I'm concerned I choose `192.168.10.10`)
-      concerned: `192.168.10.10`)
     - To MAC address: input the one you got in the previous step, it should look like `xx:xx:xx:xx:xx:xx`
-    - Validate the change
+    - Validate the static DHCP bond
-- Add a bunch of port forwarding rules (private IP refers to the one you defined right above in your static DHCP bond):
+- Add a bunch of port forwarding rules (`IP` refers to the private IP you defined above in your static DHCP bond):
     - Rule named `HTTP`:
         - External port `80`
         - Internal port `80`